1.9.0: Purchasing Policy

 Conflict of Interest

-It is prohibited for any individual engaged in the Purchasing process on behalf of Spalding University to solicit bids or do business with any individual or company in which either the individual or a relative have a direct or indirect interest.
-The President must approve any exceptions to this policy in writing.
+It is prohibited for any individual engaged in the purchasing process on behalf of Spalding University to solicit bids or do business with any individual or company in which either the individual or a relative have a direct or indirect interest.
+The President and COO must approve any exceptions to this policy in writing.

 Acceptance of Gratuities

-A gratuity is a tangible gift or consideration received from a current or perspective vendor or provider of services to Spalding University that is over $100.00 in value.
+A gratuity is a tangible gift or consideration received from a current or prospective vendor or provider of services to Spalding University that is over $100.00 in value.

 The acceptance of gratuities from persons or companies interested in selling items or services to the University is prohibited, unless prior documented approval is granted from the COO or President.

 Special Types of Purchases

 Invoices related to premises and equipment exceeding $1,000.00 that meet the Capital Policy are placed on the fixed asset system.
-At the CFO’s discretion, invoices exceeding $2,000.00 can be expensed if it is determined they do not meet the requirement of the University’s capitalization policy.
 Assets are depreciated using the straight-line method based on estimated useful life. see Capitalized Assets Policy #16

 Plant and Equipment

 All purchases and contracts for renovation or purchase of equipment are facilitated by the facilities manager, currently JLL.
 This includes any requests for furniture, paint, or any general capital improvement requests.

 Information Technology Equipment & Software

-All purchases and contracts for purchase of information technology equipment, software or services are facilitated by the Chief Operations Officer.
+All purchases and contracts for purchase of information technology equipment, software or services are facilitated and approved by the Chief Operations Officer.
 Any requests should be sent through the IT ticketing system.

 The real estate transaction must support the strategic aims of the University and meet the following conditions:

-1. The purchase price must be equal to or less than the Property Valuation Administration value or equal to or less than the appraised market value.
+- The purchase price should be equal to or less than the Property Valuation Administration value or equal to or less than the appraised market value.
 Exceptions must have Board Approval.